codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p6.md

-That's a moderate amount of code to manage, for compilation I'd like to write custom `Makefile` usually, but this time, as shown on the folder tree, I'll consider using a `CMakeLists.txt` defined template ad `cmake` to generate it:
+That's a moderate amount of code to manage, for compilation I'd like to write custom `Makefile` usually, but this time, as shown on the folder tree, I'll consider using a `CMakeLists.txt` defined template and `cmake` to generate it;
+probably not the advisable as `cmake` is such a huge piece of software to generate artifacts for such a small and dependency-free software, however I was curious to see how it worked and took the moment:

 {% highlight bash %}